Aims, Values and Ethos

 Our promotion of British values in school

-The government set out their definition of British values in the 2011 Prevent Strategy.
+The government sets out its British values in the 2011 Prevent Strategy.
 These were reinforced in Sept 2014 due to recent events.
 These new regulations will sit alongside the requirements of the Equalities Act, which also applies to all types of school.

 Schools will be expected to focus on, and be able to show, how our work with students is effective in embedding fundamental British values.